Healthy Homes Assessment Waipawa

 Fines for Failing to Comply

-As of 1st July 2021, when a brand new or renewed tenancy is signed for a Waipawa rental property, all Healthy Homes compliance tasks need to be completed by the end of 90 days.
+Since the 1st July of 2021, once a new, renewed or varied tenancy is signed for a Waipawa rental property, all Healthy Homes compliance items must be done by the end of 90 days.

-From the 1st of July in 2021, when a new or renewed Tenancy is signed for the Waipawa rental property, all Healthy Homes compliance work must be taken care of by the end of 90 days.
+Since the 1st July of 2021, once a new or renewed lease is entered into on a Waipawa rental property, all Healthy Homes compliance work must be finished inside of 90 days.

-Failure to adhere to each of Healthy Homes Standards inside of the expected timeframe can result in a fine of up to $7200.
-Additionally, if the most existing Healthy Homes Statement of Compliance is not included within an updated, renewed, or revised tenancy contract, there may be an additional fine or infringement fee.
+Failure to comply with any of the Healthy Homes Standards inside of the period of time expected can lead to an amount of $7200.
+Furthermore, if a present Healthy Homes Statement of Compliance isn’t included in the new, renewed or revised tenancy contract, there could be an additional fine or infringement fee.

-Anyone can request information regarding the Healthy Homes Standard and how they relate to the property they live in.
-If the landlord or the property manager doesn’t provide the necessary information within 21 days from being informed of the request, they can receive an infringement notification and be fined as high as $750.
+Any tenant may request information about the Healthy Homes Standard and how they relate to the home they reside in.
+If the property manager is unable to supply the necessary information within 21 days of receiving the request, they can be issued an infringement notice and be fined as high as $750.

-Additionally, there is also a fine of as much as $900 for landlords and property managers providing a false or misleading Healthy Homes Statement of Compliance or any other information.
-The person who is liable for this fine is the one who is listed on the tenancy agreement as the one who is leasing the property out which could be the name of the landlord, or the property management company.
+In addition, there is also a penalty approximately $900 for landlords and property managers that provide false or misleading Healthy Homes Statement of Compliance or any other information.
+The person responsible to pay this fine is the one who is named on the tenancy contract as the person leasing the property out, so it could be the landlord’s name or the property management company.

-All information in the Statement of Compliance requirements to be correct at the time that the tenancy agreement is signed, and ideally it should be kept updated throughout the duration of the tenancy when any related work is completed.
+The information contained in the Compliance Statement needs to be accurate at the time that the tenancy agreement is signed.
+It should be maintained throughout the duration of the tenancy when any relevant work gets completed.

-It’s crucial to be aware that landlords who own multiple rental properties may face additional fines for non-compliance.
-The highest penalties are reserved only for serious breaches.
-Landlords with six or more properties could receive fines of up to $50,000, and even as high as $100,000 for hearing claims.
+It’s important to remember that landlords who manage multiple rental properties could face greater penalties for non-compliance.
+The most severe penalties are given only for serious breaches, and landlords with six or more properties could be fined up to $50,000, or as high as $100,000 in hearings.

-It is clear that failure to meet requirements of Healthy Homes requirements can hit your wallet hard, resulting in massive fines as well as still being required to adhere to the regulations.
-Don’t take a chance with your rental property Contact us now and arrange to have an home assessment performed on the rental property you are renting.
+Clearly, failure to comply with requirements of Healthy Homes requirements can hit your wallet resulting in huge fines, in addition to continuing to be required to comply with the requirements.
+Don’t take a chance with your rental property, contact us today and ask us to conduct a house evaluation performed for your rental property.

-Around 1 in 3 households from New Zealand and Waipawa, and research has shown that these rental houses tend to be colder, older and are not as effective heating, and generally have lower quality than the houses of owners.
+Around 1 in 3 households homes in New Zealand and Waipawa, and research shows us that these rental houses tend to be colder, older and have less effective heating and have lower quality than the houses of owners.

-The damp, cold and mouldy homes can have negative well-being outcomes, particularly illnesses such as colds and asthma, as well as cardiovascular issues.
-In addition, people who report at least four major issues with their housing often have less satisfaction in their lives and lower mental health.
+The damp, cold and mouldy homes are associated with negative well-being outcomes, particularly for diseases like colds and asthma, as well as cardiovascular conditions.
+Furthermore, people who experience four or more key house quality problems often experience poor life satisfaction and lower mental wellbeing.

-Improving the quality of Waipawa rental property will allow tenants to enjoy improved mental and physical health and minimise the interruption to learning, work and living because of illness.
-Your investment is also better secured from mildew, mould and damp , which means lower costs for maintenance in the long run.
+Improving the quality of Waipawa rental property can allow tenants to experience better physical and mental health and minimise the interruption to learning, work and living because of illnesses.
+Your investment will also be better safeguarded from mildew, mould and damp damage, meaning less maintenance costs over the long term.

-The Healthy Homes Standard is a set of specific and minimal standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, as well as Draught Stopping on Waipawa rental properties.
+The Healthy Homes Standard is a set of specific and minimal standards for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well Draught Control on Waipawa rental properties.

-Start now and call about having a Waipawa Healthy Home assessment on your rental property right now.
+Contact us now to discuss the Waipawa Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance